Fall Pre-Orientation Trips

 An Experience of a Lifetime

-Each trip costs $180 which includes an on-campus dinner for you and two family members, a free t-shirt to commemorate your trip, all transportation and food costs during the trip, an on-campus barbecue exclusively for trip attendees, and extensive Wilderness First Responder training for your student trip leaders.
+Students attending trips move into their rooms early on Monday, August 21st and arrive back to campus on Friday, August 25th in time for Orientation.
+We even provide a special orientation for your parents and family members when you arrive on the 21st so they do not need to make a separate trip to Clarkson.
+Each trip costs $190 which includes an on-campus picnic lunch for you and two family members, a free t-shirt to commemorate your trip, all transportation and food costs during the trip, a post-trip cookout exclusively for trip attendees, and extensive Wilderness First Responder training for your student trip leaders.
 Sign up for a trip by completing your checklist items on PeopleSoft.
 Login with your Clarkson username and password (same as your email) at www.clarkson.edu/peoplesoft.php.

 NOTE: Students who are a part of the Clarkson School or Honors Program are NOT eligible for these pre-orientations experiences due to their own Orientation trip taking place at the same time.